Long Island Field Sobriety Tests Attorney

 Types of Field Sobriety Tests

-be asked to submit to various field sobriety tests.
-Law enforcement must
+are intoxicated you may be asked to submit to various field sobriety tests.

-that the driver was under the influence, whether speeding, swerving, running
+or indication that the driver was under the influence, whether speeding,

-lights or stop signs, or other violation.
-A person who is operating a
+swerving, running lights or stop signs, or other violation.
+A person who

 For law enforcement to proceed, it is important that they have probable